How do I troubleshoot the “Create-failed” or “Permission denied” error that occurs when I try to restore my ElastiCache cluster from S3?

 Short description

-The following are common reasons why restoring an ElastiCache backup from Amazon S3 fails:
+The following are common reasons that a restore for an ElastiCache backup from Amazon S3 fails:

-• You're attempting to restore a backup outside of the backup constraints.
+• You attempted to restore a backup outside the backup constraints.

 • ElastiCache couldn't retrieve the file from Amazon S3.

-• The ElastiCache backup file is located in an Amazon S3 bucket in another Region.
+• The ElastiCache backup file is located in an Amazon S3 bucket in another AWS Region.

-• You're restoring an .rdb file containing multiple databases to an ElastiCache (cluster mode enabled) cluster.
+• You restore an rdb file that contains multiple databases to an ElastiCache cluster that has cluster mode turned on.

 Resolution

-You're attempting to restore a backup outside of the backup constraints
+You attempt to restore a backup outside the backup constraints

-When restoring an ElastiCache for Redis backup, it's important to note the following backup constraints:
+When you restore an ElastiCache for Redis backup, make sure that you understand the backup constraints:

-• You can't restore from a backup created using a Redis (cluster mode enabled) cluster to a Redis (cluster mode disabled) cluster.
+• You can't restore from a backup that used a Redis cluster with cluster mode turned on to a Redis cluster with cluster mode turned off.

-• When restoring a backup made from an ElastiCache (cluster mode enabled) cluster, you can't select the cluster mode disabled option in the ElastiCache console.
-Only the cluster mode enabled option is available.
+• When you restore a backup from an ElastiCache cluster with cluster mode turned on, you can't turn off cluster mode in the ElastiCache console.
+The option to turn on cluster mode is only available.

 • You can't restore a backup from a cluster that uses data tiering.
-For example, you can't restore a r6gd node into a cluster that doesn't use data tiering, such as a r6g node.
+For example, you can't restore a r6gd node into a cluster that doesn't use data tiering.

-• You can't restore from a Redis (cluster mode disabled) cluster to a Redis (cluster mode enabled) cluster if the .rdb file references more than one database.
-Attempting to do this results in the following error:
+• For rdb files with multiple databases, you can't restore from a Redis (cluster mode turned off) cluster to a Redis (cluster mode turned on) cluster.
+When you try to do this, the following error appears:

 ElastiCache couldn't retrieve the file from Amazon S3

-This error occurs when ElastiCache doesn't have the necessary permissions to access the ElastiCache backup stored in the S3 bucket.
-You can confirm the permissions issue by reviewing ElastiCache Events.
+If ElastiCache doesn't have the necessary permissions to access the ElastiCache backup that's stored in the Amazon S3 bucket, then the following error appears:

-An opt-in Region requires a bucket policy allowing ElastiCache to retrieve the backup file from Amazon S3.
+For an opt-in Region, you must have a bucket policy that allows ElastiCache to retrieve the backup file from Amazon S3.

 • China (Beijing) and China (Ningxia)